 It is important to note that this statute addresses only the requirement of a DBA filing.
-The option for a registered entity such an LLC to file at the county level remains available.
-Under certain circumstances, from an asset protection perspective, it may in fact be useful for a registered agent to go ahead and obtain a county-level assumed name certificate—regardless of whether it is required or not.
+The option for a registered entity such an LLC to file at the county level remains available and, in some cases, advisable.
+From an asset protection perspective, it may in fact be useful for a registered agent to go ahead and obtain a county-level assumed name certificate—regardless of whether it is required or not.

 At the county level, the county clerk will want to determine if a proposed DBA is available.
 The customary standard is that your proposed name must not be the same as or deceptively similar to another entity’s filed assumed name within that county.
 At the state level, however, the DBA filing is purely a notice filing, meaning that it is not necessary to first ascertain if a certain name is available.
 Just create a name and file Form 503.